kaustavmu/AvatarsFTW/README.md

 Please follow [ICON](https://github.com/YuliangXiu/ICON/blob/master/docs/installation.md) to download the extra data, such as HPS and SMPL (using ```fetch_hps.sh``` and ```fetch_data.sh```).
 There may be missing files about SMPL, and you can download from [here](https://huggingface.co/lilpotat/pytorch3d/tree/main/smpl_data) and put them in /data/smpl_related/smpl_data/.

+Additonally, please follow the instuctions on PyMAF-X and setup the data directory in `test/SIFU/data/HPS/pymafx_data`.
 # Inference

+To test the pipeline on the original baseline mentioned in the SIFU paper, please run the following.
 ```bash